PDAL/PDAL/doc/stages/readers.i3s.rst

     Exmaple remote file: ``pdal translate i3s://https://tiles.arcgis.com/tiles/8cv2FuXuWSfF0nbL/arcgis/rest/services/AUTZEN_LiDAR/SceneServer autzen.las``

 threads
     This specifies the number of threads that you would like to use while reading.
-The default number of threads to buse used is 8.
+The default number of threads to be used is 8.
 This affects the speed at which files are fetched and added to the PDAL view.
-    Example: ``--readers.i3s.threads=numThreads``
+    Example: ``--readers.i3s.threads=64``

 bounds
     The bounds refers to the extents of the resource in X, Y, Z coordinates with the Z dimension being optional.
 This must be input as a string.